Tuesday, February 13, 2024

 2 stalks celery, peeled and chopped

-4 ounces cremini mushrooms, chopped the same size as the onions, carrot, and celery
+4 ounces cremini mushrooms, chopped the same size as the onion, carrot, and celery

-1 bay leaf (I use Morton & Bassett)
+1 bay leaf (I use Morton & Bassett—do not leave this out)

-1 400g can Italian whole peeled tomatoes, crushed by hand
+1 (400 g) can Italian whole peeled tomatoes, passed through a food mill

 ¼ cup red wine (good enough to drink with dinner)